apache/incubator-knox/books/0.4.0/config.md

 1. Using a single gateway instance as a master instance the artifacts can be generated or placed into the expected location and then replicated across all of the slave instances before startup.
 2. Using an NFS mount as a central location for the artifacts would provide a single source of truth without the need to replicate them over the network.
 Of course, NFS mounts have their own challenges.
+3. Using the KnoxCLI to create and manage the security artifacts.

+See the Knox CLI section for descriptions of the command line utilties related to the security artifact management.

 #### Keystores ####
 In order to provide your own certificate for use by the gateway, you will need to either import an existing key pair into a Java keystore or generate a self-signed cert using the Java keytool.